 - Regulate Normal Breathing

-- The Three Step Practice of Calming, Creating, and Gathering In the Spirit
+- The Three Steps of Calming, Creating, and Gathering Spirit

 The first three methods are core of the practice, and the remaining nine are supplemental.
 The methods are not meant to be followed sequentially.
 But to be applied as needed.